balteravishay/scorecard/!article/article.md

 ![average](./average-scores.png)

 It’s especially noteworthy to look at the most critical security check, Dangerous Workflows.
 In this case, the check either receives a perfect score of 10 or identifies an error, which occurs in over 250 repositories.
-This reveals existing security gaps and highlights opportunities for improvement to strengthen overall security.
+This reveals existing support gaps and highlights opportunities to improve Scorecard by contributing to it.

 ![dangerous-workflow](./dangerous-workflow.png)